PunyaAlahakoon/west_nile_virus_abm/1_abm_run/README.md

    **To run the example,** run this script without making any changes to the model.
    **To run different simulations,** change the parameters in this script as desired.

+#### Other folders:
+1. **functions:** This folder contains the sinusoidal functions used for overwintering and other parameters in the ABM.
+2. **mozzie_outputs:** This folder contains the synthetic data related to the mosquitoes that will be stored after running the ABM:
+   a) **mozzie_object_data:** Stores the mosquito object characteristics at each time-step.
+   b) **params:** Stores the parameters of some of the mosquito objects' Ct model.
+   c) **states:** Store the prevalence, incidence, total population, number of susceptible, deaths, etc, of the mosquito population at each time-step.
+3. **host_outputs:** This folder contains the synthetic data related to the birds that will be stored after running the ABM:
+   a) **host_object_data:** Stores the bird object characteristics at each time-step.
+   b) **params:** Stores the parameters of some of the bird objects' Ct model.
+   c) **states:** Store the prevalence, incidence, total population, number of susceptible, deaths, etc, of the bird population at each time-step.